-When cushion products first came to the fore, I can't deny, I was well and truly sucked into the vortex of their hype.
+When cushion products first came to the forefront, I can't deny, I was sucked into the vortex of their hype.
 I, like so many others, found myself blinded by their cool Korean heritage, techy feel and Instagram potential.

 So like all other cushion products, the palette holds a lightweight formula beneath a layer of sponge.
 In this case, the formula is a silky, almost watery, brow paint, which cleverly comes in two different tones in each palette (there are three shade variations altogether).
 The mini extendable brush is well thought-out too: At one end is a trusty spoolie and at the other, a firm brush so fine, it mimics a brow hair with every swipe.

 Unlike the waxy pencils and chalky powders I've come to accept (although never truly love), this thin paint creates completely authentic-looking brows without you really having to do much at all, and that's what we all want, right?
 Simply, you use the darker tone at the thicker end of the brow to fill in any major gaps, and the lighter tone is great at building out a sparse brow end.
 A quick fluff with the spoolie and brows don't look drawn on at all.

 It takes a little more precision than a brow mascara—although I maintain those are best for those of us blessed with full brows, anyway—but the cushion means that only a teeny tiny bit of the formula loads the brush, so mistakes are minimized.
 Plus, the thinness of the lightweight texture means the pigments dry onto the skin in an instant and never, ever smudge.
 I mean, I'd even go as far as to say this is like microblading in a brow product—that's how good it is at drawing on softly realistic, full, boyish brows.
 Consider your world rocked.